You can perform the following to restore data on NAS shares:

 - On the menu bar, click All Organizations, and select the required organization from the drop-down list.

-- In the Name column, click the server name that you want to restore.
+- Click the NAS server link and select the NAS share that you want to restore.

 - Click Restore.

-- In the left pane, expand Cold, and click the snapshot that you want to defreeze.
+- In the left pane, expand Cold, and select the snapshot to defreeze.

 Note: The defreeze operation typically takes 12-36 hours to complete.
 After completion, Phoenix sends an email informing you that your data is thawed.
 This data stays thawed for the duration specified in the email.
 You must perform a restore of your thawed data within this duration.